bengtmartensson/AGirs/README.md

 ## Configuration
-It is a modular program that is heavily based on CPP symbols, defined in the configuration file `config.h`.
+It is a modular program that is heavily based on CPP symbols, defined in the configuration file `src/config/config.h`.
 This determines the capacities of the compiled program, and adapts the configuration to the underlying hardware.
-The options are (somewhat) documented in `Girs/config.h`.
+The options are (somewhat) documented in `src/config/GirsFat.config.h`.
 Not all combination are sensible or implemented.
 Some, but not all, of the non-sensible combinations will be detected and will generate a compilation error.

-Caused by the limitations of the Arduino build process, it may be necessary to adjust the path to `config.h` in the included statement of `GirsLib/LedLcdManager.cpp`.

 ## Code organization
-There is a "library" (in the Arduino sense), `src/GirsLib`, which should be copied/moved/linked to the Arduino library area, typically `~/Arduino/libraries` or `C:\Arduino\libraries`.
+~~There is a "library" (in the Arduino sense), `src/GirsLib`, which should be copied/moved/linked to the Arduino library area, typically `~/Arduino/libraries` or `C:\Arduino\libraries`.

 Another "library" (in the Arduino sense), `src/IrNamedCommand`, handles [named commands](http://harctoolbox.org/Girs.html#NamedRemotes).